 The Doctoral dissertation proposal fellowships support PhD students working on developing a doctoral dissertation research proposal as well as students who recently completed a master’s degree and seek to enroll in a PhD program.
-This program also includes two workshops each year that have been designed to create fellows’ networks, help fellows refine, develop and strengthen research questions, match research methods to questions, engage key literature in their fields, and finalize their doctoral research proposals.
+The fellowships support short-term research costs to develop a doctoral dissertation proposal.
+This program also includes two workshops each year that have been designed to create fellows’ networks, help fellows refine, develop and strengthen research questions, match research methods to questions, engage key literature in their fields, and finalize their doctoral research proposals

-The program features a thematic focus on peace, security, and development in order to renew basic research agendas and strengthen interdisciplinary social science research capacity addressing these issues.
+The program features a thematic focus on peace, security, and development in order to renew basic research agenda and strengthen interdisciplinary social science research capacity addressing these issues.

 The program encourages innovative research on peace, security, and development topics, broadly conceived, moving the boundaries of scholarship and research by exploring concrete linkages between these themes.
 They envision supporting a diverse set of projects seeking to shed light on a range of economic, political, social, conflict and peacebuilding processes using evidence-based research.

 Some projects, they hope, will examine large-scale phenomena and others small-scale social processes.
 The strongest projects typically will explore connections across these scales.
 Some research projects will rigorously explore elements of governance, civil society, human rights, peacebuilding mechanisms/institutions and processes, and rule of law.
 Others will explore root causes of conflict, emerging trajectories and forms of conflict, insecurities, and human mobilities.
 Above all projects should advance important fields of study and social science knowledge.